 If you need further information or have queries about any of the content of this update, you can visit our COVID-19 Hub, email: email@example.com or call our COVID-19 Helpline on 01639 648053.

-From 22 February, during the phased return to face-to-face learning, students are able to use their college bus passes on public service buses.
+Students are able to use their college bus passes on public service buses.
 However, if at all possible, please do not use public transport – travel on foot, by bike or by car or by dedicated Home to College transport as these services only carry students travelling to college.

 The College asks that students DO NOT car share at this time unless they live in the same household.